wordshaker/jesswhite_4/contributions.md

     I am now (2019) assisting on running the same initiative with my employer, Experian.

 - **Q&A Sessions & advocacy for School Of Code**
-<a href="https://blog.schoolofcode.co.uk" target="_blank">School Of Code</a> has been running for two years now (2019) and for both cohorts of students I have ran an "untweetable truth" Q&A session.
+<a href="https://blog.schoolofcode.co.uk" rel="noreferrer" target="_blank">School Of Code</a> has been running for two years now (2019) and for both cohorts of students I have ran an "untweetable truth" Q&A session.
 I am a huge supporter of this initiative and am very vocal about it on all social media.

 #### 2017 - 2018